mike14747/next-with-auth/README.md

 ## Introduction

-This is my reference app for creating a next.js app using next-auth.
+This was my reference app for creating a next.js app using next-auth.
+However, it seems to have become my reference app for next.js version 13 (and the new appDir), middleware and typescript.

 It includes public and protected pages.